hunter-broughton/Reddit-Frequency-Analyzer/README.md

 ### Available Data Files

-The following Reddit comment datasets are included:

-- `reddit_comments_2008.txt` through `reddit_comments_2015.txt`
-- Each file contains thousands of Reddit comments from that year
-- File sizes range from hundreds of MB to several GB
+**Note:** Reddit comment data files are not included in this repository due to GitHub's file size limitations.
+You need to obtain these files separately and place them in the project directory.

 ### Running Tests